Guhanganesan/Angular10-Unit-Testing/README.md

 1. This method is used to get dummy return value using .and.returnvalue()
 2. Spyon call the original function using .and.callThrough()

+# Debug Element
+1. It is an interface created to work safely across different platforms
+2. It creates debugElement tree that wraps the native element paltforms instead of HTML element tree
+3. The debugElement associated with the root element of the component
+4. It comes methods and properties that are useful for testing
+5. nativeElement returns platform specific object.